 Experience some seasonal events

 There are some excellent seasonal events which take place in Hobart each year.
-If you happen to be visiting Hobart during the right time (or perhaps if you want to travel specifically for that event).
+If you happen to be visiting Hobart during the right time (or perhaps if you want to travel specifically for that event) these are the events to watch out for.

 Sydney to Hobart Yacht Race: The Sydney to Hobart yacht race takes place every year beginning on December 26th, which is called Boxing Day in Australia and is a public holiday along with Christmas Day.
 As you might have guessed from the name, the race starts in Sydney and competitors sail the roughly 630 nautical miles (1,170 km) down to Hobart over a couple of days (the current record is 1 day, 9 hours, 15 minutes and 24 seconds).
 It’s apparently considered one of the most challenging yacht races in the world and I do remember years when some yachts sank and the crews had to be rescued due to the rough conditions on Bass Strait (the water between Tasmania and mainland Australia).
 There’s always a great atmosphere on the waterfront of Hobart around Christmas and New Year, with many people coming to see the yachts moored in Hobart after finishing the race, as well as enjoy the Taste.